 1. Add Debian SID repository

-Open command terminal on your Debian 11 and add the given repository to get the latest version of MySQL Workbench, however the packages marked as unstable but in our usage we didn’t find any problem.
+Open command terminal on your Debian 11 and add the given repository to get the latest version of MySQL Workbench, however, the packages were marked as unstable but in our usage, we didn’t find any problem.

 2. Run system update